Dronworks/CleanCodeAndDesignPatternsLearning/Creational Design Patterns/SingeltonDP.md

     }
 }
 ```
 - Singleton as an Enum - The only usage is that it is good for serialization.
+Its an antipattern.
 ```
 public Enum RegistryEnum {
     INSTANCE;